manywho/service-sql/README.md

 #### Testing

-Copy the file src\test\resources\configuration.properties.dist and paste it with name src\test\resources\configuration.properties
-Your configuration of the database for test is the one that you have in configuration.properties

 Example of running all the suites with all the databases (you should have all the databases configured and running before execute this command)

 ````